Last Updated: May 12, 2026

 Tank Setup

-Oranda Goldfish aren’t fussy and don’t need much to keep them happy, so their tank setup is relatively easy.
+Oranda Goldfish aren’t fussy and don’t need much to keep them happy, so their tank setup is easy.

 They need plenty of space when swimming around, and they have the wen on their head that may compromise their eyesight.
 With this in mind, you should not over-decorate the tank.